higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 #### API .htaccess (in public/api directory)

-1. Locate the Bluehost-specific file: `public/api/.bluehost-htaccess`
+1. Locate the Bluehost-specific file: `production/.bluehost-api-htaccess`
 2. **Delete** any existing `.htaccess` file in the public/api directory
-3. Rename `.bluehost-htaccess` to `.htaccess` when deploying to Bluehost
+3. Copy `.bluehost-api-htaccess` to the public/api directory and rename it to `.htaccess`

 The Bluehost-specific version includes:
 - Updated RewriteBase for the production URL structure